CanyonR/CTF-WriteUps/picoCTF-ScavengerHunt.md

 ## Post-Mortem

-I got to learn a little bit about how Apache web servers work, got extra practice utilizing Google Chrome's DevTools and reading HTTP headers, and had I some additional fun looking into SSI injections.
-My main takeaway from this challenge, however, is to be even more persistent when searching online for something you are pretty sure exists.
+I was able to learn a little bit about how Apache web servers work, gained extra practice utilizing Google Chrome's DevTools and reading HTTP headers, and had I some additional fun looking into SSI injections.
+My main takeaway from this challenge, however, is to be even more persistent when searching online for something I am pretty sure exists.
 The hints made it clear to me that there was some sort of 'store' file available.
-When searching for something, "it's always in the last place you look for it."
+When searching for something, "it's always in the last place you look."